Children with autism see, hear and feel the world differently. If school sometimes feels overwhelming, can 1:1 tuition help?

 A study at the University of Southampton that involved intensive one-to-one tutoring of children with autism at the toddler stage suggested that there could be dramatic increases in IQ levels in the very young, with noted improvements in social education and motor skills.
 Although many children receive support in mainstream education, intensive intervention is unlikely.
 However, parents who know their child is having trouble accessing lessons increasingly ask schools for extra help.
 If this help is not forthcoming or consistent in provision or quality, they are turning to the many agencies that provide tuition away from the school environment altogether.

-Have you felt home tutoring for your child’s ASD could be educationally beneficial?
+Have you felt home tutoring for your child's autism could be educationally beneficial?
 Then, you are not alone.
-Gillian Dixon, the founder of Teachers To Your Home, has recently reported an increasing volume of enquiries about tutoring children with SEN – with at least ten weekly enquiries specifically focusing on support for ASD.
+Gillian Dixon, the founder of Teachers To Your Home, has recently reported an increasing volume of enquiries about tutoring children with SEN - with at least ten weekly enquiries specifically focusing on support for autism.

-Unfortunately, whilst it is common for children to have a very strong and consuming passion or hobby, the curriculum cannot always allow them to use this to motivate their general learning.
-This can lead to decreasing enthusiasm in tackling subjects that don’t naturally interest them, even if the learning skill itself could still be taught.
+Unfortunately, while it is common for children to have a very strong and consuming passion or hobby, the curriculum does not always allow them to use this to motivate their general learning.
+This can lead to decreasing enthusiasm in tackling subjects that don't naturally interest them, even if the learning skill itself could still be taught.

-A clear assessment of a child's current level is a common request from parents.
-Then, if any gaps in early learning are identified, they would like a tutor to seek strategies that will fill those gaps - whilst maintaining encouragement and teaching concrete strategies that they can take back into the classroom.
+Parents often request a clear assessment of their child's current level.
+If any gaps in early learning are identified, they would like a tutor to seek strategies to fill those gaps while maintaining encouragement and teaching concrete strategies that the child can take back into the classroom.

 Parents describe feeling lost in a system.
 They want to act before it's too late and do what they feel is the best for their child.
 They are also seeking reassurance, advice and support.

 Students across all key stages can benefit, but most students matched with tutors at Teachers To Your Home are within KS2, KS3 or KS4.
-Sometimes students need extra focus as exams approach – a potentially extra stressful time when gaps in learning are discovered and fast learning strategies are required.
+Sometimes, students need extra focus as exams approach, which is a potentially extra stressful time when gaps in learning are discovered, and fast learning strategies are required.
 Bespoke one-to-one sessions geared for individual students' needs can bring the clarity and confidence needed for success.

 Overall, Natalie feels that having 1:1 tuition has been very helpful.
 Her child benefits from receiving full support and encouragement that wouldn't happen in a class of 30.
 There is the flexibility to explore her interest in animals and history.
 Although Natalie does not sit in on sessions, she is close by and experiences first-hand what she can and can't do when under pressure (for example, if she avoids difficulties and how she copes), all of which adds to her understanding of her daughter's conditions and what learning atmosphere and strategies help her to learn most effectively.